AmpersandTarski/Ampersand/docs/tutorial/interfaces.md

 To understand this fragment, take notice of:

-1. The name of this service is `Person`.
+1. The name of this interface is `Person`.
 This name immediately follows the keyword `INTERFACE`.
-2. The term following the colon, `I[Person]`, is the interface term of this service.
+2. The term following the colon, `I[Person]`, is the interface term of this interface.
-3. The service can be applied to any atom from the _domain of the interface term_.
-So this particular service is applicable to any atom of type `Person`.
+3. The interface can be applied to any atom from the _domain of the interface term_.
+So this particular interface is applicable to any atom of type `Person`.
 In the screenshot, it applies to `"J. Lovell"`.
 4. The labels "Name", "Status", "Email", and "Works with" correspond to field names in the user interface. &#x20;
 5. Each term at the right of a field name specifies which data is presented in the field.
 For this reason it is called the _field term_ for that field.
 Field name and field term are separated by a colon.
 6. Of all pairs `<"J. Lovell", x>` from the field term, the field displays the right atom `x`.
 A field term always works on one specific atom on the left, which is `"J. Lovell"` in this example.
 7. Field terms are subject to type checking.
-The following relations provide an example for getting a type-correct service:
+The following relations provide an example for getting a type-correct interface:

    ```
    RELATION personName :: Person * PersonName [UNI]